-- Continuing to consolidate the cannabis business that we have developed and manage. - Expanding revenue, assets, and our footprint in the states in which we operate: - o In Massachusetts, we intend to open two additional dispensaries and significantly expand the capacity and capability of our manufacturing facility. - In Delaware, we intend to develop an additional 40,000 square feet of cultivation and production capacity at our facility in Milford. - In Maryland, we intend to expand our manufacturing facility by 40,000 square feet and open a dispensary in Annapolis. - In Illinois, we recently closed on the acquisition of an Illinois craft cannabis license which will enable us to be vertically integrated and add cultivation, manufacturing, and distribution to our four existing retail cannabis operations in Illinois.
-Under Illinois cannabis laws, we have the potential to add six additional dispensaries, for a total of ten. - Expanding into other legal states through mergers and acquisitions and by filing new applications in states where new licensing opportunities are available. - Increasing revenues by producing and distributing our award-winning brands to qualified strategic partners or by acquiring production and distribution licenses.
+- Continuing to consolidate the cannabis business that we have developed and manage. - Expanding revenues, assets, and our footprint in the states in which we operate: - · In Massachusetts, we intend to open two additional dispensaries and significantly expand the capacity and capability of our manufacturing facility. - In Delaware, we intend to develop an additional 40,000 square feet of cultivation and production capacity at our facility in Milford, which, upon completion, will be leased to our client in this state. - In Maryland, we opened a dispensary in Annapolis on October 18, 2022, and we intend to expand our manufacturing facility by 40,000 square feet.
+Under Maryland cannabis laws, we have the potential to add three additional dispensaries, for a total of four. - In Illinois, we recently closed on the acquisition of an Illinois craft cannabis license which will enable us to be vertically integrated and add cultivation, manufacturing, and distribution to our four existing retail cannabis operations in Illinois.
+Under Illinois cannabis laws, we have the potential to add six additional dispensaries, for a total of ten. - · Expanding into other legal states through mergers and acquisitions and by filing new applications in states where new licensing opportunities are available. - Increasing revenues by producing and distributing our award-winning brands to qualified strategic partners or by acquiring production and distribution licenses.